-64-year-old female presents to the Emergency Department with “feeling lightheaded off and on throughout the day.”
-She describes herself as a healthy, woman with an active lifestyle.
-She noticed when she got out of bed this am that she was dizzy, but it was gone by the time she was dressed.
+A 64-year-old female presents to the emergency department (ED) with “feeling lightheaded off and on throughout the day.”
+She describes herself as a healthy woman with an active lifestyle.
+When she got out of bed this morning, she noticed that she was dizzy, but it was gone by the time she was dressed.
 Throughout the day she has been having periods of dizziness that last from several seconds to several minutes.
 This culminated in a syncopal episode while preparing to leave work.
 An ambulance was called and she was brought to the ED.

 Exam: Healthy, well-nourished 64-year-old female.
 Her skin is warm, dry.
 Lungs: Clear Pulse: strong but irregular R: 22 with an oxygen saturation of 96% on room air.
 Her only past medical history is high cholesterol for which she takes Lipitor 10mg q day.
 She also takes ASA 81 mg q day prophylaxis.
 Abdomen is negative.
 The patient is placed in a room and on the cardiac monitor.
 Her rhythm strip is as follows: